j-kyoda/tbldifconv/README.md

 tbldifconv
 ==========

-Convert Thunderbird address ldif to your ldap ldif.
+Convert Thunderbird address ldif to your LDAP ldif, or the reverse.

 Required
 --------